Caterpillar's Slowdown Not All Due To COVID-19

 Disclosure: I am/we are long CMI.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: This article is intended to stimulate thought and discussion, and is not intended as investment advice.
+Additional disclosure: This article is intended to stimulate thought and discussion and is not intended as investment advice.
 Please carry out your own research and take your own financial situation into consideration before making investments.